Many foods contain naturally occurring caffeine, and chocolate is one of them.

 If you were to brew a standard cup of coffee with a traditional coffee machine, then you’re looking at about 95 milligrams of caffeine per 8-ounce cup.
 This means that 1 serving of coffee has significantly more than 1 serving of solid milk chocolate.

 There are, however, differences in the caffeine content for different types of coffee.
 Here’s a quick breakdown of the caffeine in coffee types:

 Pros & Cons Of Drinking Coffee For An Energy Boost

 In addition to giving you a boost of energy, there are several surprising health benefits for coffee drinkers, but there are also some drawbacks.
 Here are the pros and cons that come along with drinking coffee regularly:

 How much caffeine is in hot chocolate vs. decaf coffee?

-Decaf coffee can have anywhere between 2 and 12mg of caffeine, while most hot chocolate drinks have 5mg.
-However, if the hot chocolate is made with real milk chocolate rather than a dehydrated powder, then the amount of caffeine could be more like 35mg.
+Decaf coffee can have anywhere between 2 and 12mg of caffeine, while a cup of hot chocolate has 5mg.
+However, if it's made with real milk chocolate rather than a dehydrated powder, then the amount of caffeine could be more like 35mg.

 How much caffeine is in chocolate-covered coffee beans?

 According to the USDA, a 1-ounce serving of chocolate-covered coffee beans contains as much as 227mg caffeine.
 However, this depends on the type of bean that is used; some manufacturers make them with decaffeinated beans, so in that case, the amount of caffeine would be a lot lower.

 Every individual has a different tolerance for coffee, but the general rule of thumb is to try and limit yourself to 400mg caffeine per day or less.
 So if you’re drinking regular coffee that has about 95mg caffeine per cup, you should have no more than 4 cups of coffee per day.